NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 The above alignment may not always be successful, since, if all the cameras have small convergence angles, the ``residuals_pointmap.csv`` file may not have accurate 3D positions.
-If a stereo pair exists among the bundle-adjusted images, it may be preferable to create a DEM from that one and use it for alignment to the reference DEM (:numref:`sfs-move-cameras`).
+If a stereo pair exists among the bundle-adjusted images, it is strongly suggested to create a DEM from that one and use it for alignment to the reference DEM (:numref:`sfs-move-cameras`).